 * Measured sensitivity including Optics Set, defined as average power times peak power of the incident pulses

 - Photodiode Detector (PD): Standard sensitivity up to 1 W2*

 - Photomultiplier (PMT): Highest sensitivity up to 10-6 W2*

 - Two Photon Absorption (TPA): High sensitivity up to 10-2 W2*

-NIST Tracable Calibration
+All APE Autocorrelators with NIST Tracable Calibration

 Laboratories and manufacturers are often faced with systematically establishing an unbroken chain of calibrations to specified references.
 All APE autocorrelator models are calibrated to a traceable standard in accordance with NIST (U.S. National Institute of Standards and Technology) measurement traceability specifications.
 A printed and signed calibration certificate is provided with each instrument.